Breast cancer prevention strategies from Shazah Khawaja, MD, of NCMA Women’s OB/GYN Center of Santa Rosa

-During October’s National Breast Cancer Awareness Campaign, The Women’s OB/GYN Medical Group is focusing on empowerment through knowledge leading to healthy choices.
+During October’s National Breast Cancer Awareness campaign, NCMA Women’s OB/GYN Center wants to empower women with knowledge that leads to healthy choices.
 “We believe that when a woman understands the facts about breast cancer she becomes empowered to take the necessary steps towards prevention.
-By working to detect the disease in its early stages, a woman is able to make lifestyle changes to reduce the odds of developing the disease in the first place,” explains Dr. Shazah Khawaja, MD, Obstetrician & Gynecologist.
+By working to detect the disease in its early stages, a woman is able to make lifestyle changes to reduce the odds of developing the disease in the first place,” explains obstetrician & gynecologist Dr. Shazah Khawaja, MD.

 Despite decades of pursing an all-out cure and national efforts aimed at education and prevention, breast cancer remains the most common cancer among women in the United States, second only to skin cancer.
 Today millions of women are surviving the disease, thanks in part to early detection, improvements in treatment and by enacting healthy lifestyle choices.

 The first step in staying healthy